Hasitha-Su/ITPM/README.md

 # ITPM
-images necessary for ABC web application
+ABC webapplication created with  PHP and MYSQL